apollographql/apollo-client/react-docs/source/pagination.md

             const newComments = fetchMoreResult.data.moreComments.comments;

             return {
-              // By return `cursor` here, we "rebind" the `loadMore` function
+              // By returning `cursor` here, we update the `loadMore` function
               // to the new cursor.
               cursor: fetchMoreResult.data.cursor,

               entry: {
-                // put promoted comments in front
+                // Put the new comments in the front of the list
                 comments: [...newComments, ...previousEntry.entry.comments],
               },
             };